-Transparent conducting oxides (TCOs) like Indium tin oxide (ITO) have a wide attention from all scientists.
-Which has low resistance and high visible light transmittance, used as transparent electrodes in many optoelectronic devices such as liquid crystal displays, touch screen, light emitting diodes and solar cells.
-In this research, the relationship between the crystallization, optical transmittance and surface roughness of nanostructured ITO thin films and the change of annealing temperature have been investigated.
-To enhancement the efficiency of this material in optoelectronic applications, both the optical transmittance in the visible region and the crystallite size should be increased.
-This results can be obtained by the heat treatment of the films.
+Transparent conducting oxides (TCOs) like Indium tin oxide (ITO) have wide attention from all scientists which have low resistance and high visible light transmittance, used as transparent electrodes in many optoelectronic devices such as liquid crystal displays, touch screens, light emitting diodes, and solar cells.
+In this research, the relationship between the crystallization, optical transmittance, and surface roughness of nanostructured ITO thin films and the change in annealing temperature was investigated.
+To enhance the efficiency of this material in optoelectronic applications, both the optical transmittance in the visible region and the crystallite size must be increased.
+These results can be obtained by the heat treatment of the films.
 Nanostructured ITO thin layer films have been successfully prepared at a substrate temperature equal to (350)°C by chemical spray pyrolysis (CSP) technique.
-The physical characterizations of nanostructured ITO thin layer films were investigated at different annealing temperature (400,450 and 500)°C. The presence of diffraction peaks indicates that the asdeposited and post annealed films are polycrystalline cubic structure and the peak (400) is a preferred growth orientation.
+The physical characterizations of nanostructured ITO thin layer films were investigated at different annealing temperatures (400, 450 and 500)°C. The presence of diffraction peaks indicates that the as-deposited and post annealed films are polycrystalline cubic structure and the peak (400) is a preferred growth orientation.
 For all samples the value of intensity of diffraction peaks increases with increasing substrate temperature.
-The crystallite size of nanostructured ITO thin films is strongly related to annealing temperature.
+The crystallite size of nanostructured ITO thin films is strongly related to the annealing temperature.
 The crystallite size estimated from XRD was found to rise with rising annealing temperature.
-The surface roughness of nanostructured ITO thin layer films increase with rising annealing temperature.
+The surface roughness of nanostructured ITO thin layer films increases with rising annealing temperature.
 High values of transmittance have been measured in the visible region 550 nm equal to (70, 82, 84 and 88)% corresponding to annealing temperature (350, 400, 450 and 500)°C respectively.

-Keywords: thin films, structural properties, optical properties, spray pyrolysis, nanostructure, annealing temperature.
+Keywords: Thin films, structural properties, optical properties, spray pyrolysis, nanostructure, annealing temperature.